 Paleo oatmeal is incredibly easy to make and all you’ll need are chia seeds, flax seeds, waltnus, coconut flakes almond milk (cashew and coconut work too) and vanilla extract.
 This will create the base for your oatmeal.

-Does overnight oatmeal need to sit overnight?
+Does overnight paleo oatmeal need to sit overnight?

 That’s up to you.
 Unless you have a lot of time in the morning, I would opt for making the oatmeal the night before.
 If you have time, it will reach a thick consistency in about 2-3 hours but ideally overnight will give you the best paleo oatmeal.
 You can also store it in the refrigerator longer when you double up on the ingredients.

-How to eat paleo oatmeal?
+How to serve paleo oatmeal?

 When it comes to oatmeal in general, it’s always about the toppings.
 In the morning, you can warm up the oatmeal in the micro or pan if you wish and add a few sliced bananas, berries, almond butter, cinnamon, coconut flakes and any nuts and seeds of your choice.
 If you want to make the oatmeal a little bit creamier, you can always add a bit more milk of your choice.
 I went with vanilla cashew, which is my favorite.

 You could also add the sweetener of your choice, whether it’s honey or maple syrup or a little bit of coconut sugar.
 Or you could just rely on the sweetness from the banana and berries.

 What are the benefits of eating paleo oatmeal?